Good and bad practices (II)

 Like rotating a single image, an inconvenient of this registration is to soften your resulting image.
 This side effect can be suppressed by applying a sharpen function with a minimum of strength to restore the original resolution.

-3d step : combination
+3d step : stacking

-The basic concept consists of combining images together in respect to the exposure time of each image to simulate a longer exposition.
+The basic concept consists of stacking or combining images together in respect to the exposure time of each image to simulate a longer exposition.
 So if you add 4 images, each of them will receive 25% of the weight of the total exposure time.

 This step is simple and only the processing tool depends on the nature of your images, B/W or RGB.
 Indeed, this last often uses a specific function to insure the composite of the three B/W images taken through red, green and blue filters, knowing the blue one requested the longer exposure.